-Please remember that tax rules can change in the future, and the tax treatment depends on your personal circumstance.
+Please remember that tax rules can change in the future, and how you’re taxed will depend on your personal circumstances.